Generic Name: mepolizumab (Subcutaneous route)

 Proper Use of Nucala

 A doctor or other trained health professional will give you this medicine.
-This medicine is given as a shot under your skin, usually on the upper arms, abdomen or stomach, or thigh once every 4 weeks.
+It is given as a shot under your skin, usually on the upper arms, abdomen or stomach, or thigh once every 4 weeks.

 Precautions While Using Nucala